Today, we’ll highlight a deal to show you what title insurance costs, as well as what happens behind the scenes to streamline the closing process.

 There has been a lot of news about life science real estate lately.
 According to Jones Lang LaSalle’s 2020 Life Sciences Outlook, New York City and New York State have committed more than $1 billion to facilitate the growth of the life science industry.
 With government support, real estate companies are building commercial laboratories for medical researchers, incubator spaces for biotech start-ups, and offices for pharmaceutical companies working to bring new drugs to market.
 Funding from the National Institutes of Health to research institutions in the city has risen every year since 2016, hitting $2.2 billion last year.

 Construction financing of $393 million for the redevelopment of 125 West End Ave.

 Title Fees: $1,000+

-If you have any questions about ancient or missing paperwork or title insurance, or if you would like to discuss an upcoming or potential transaction, please contact us.
+If you have any questions about life science real estate or title insurance, or if you would like to discuss an upcoming or potential transaction, please contact us.